rhelmer/webext-experiment-crashme/README.md

 ## How to install this API and WebExtension

-1. Run a non-release build (Nightly or Aurora) version 59 (or newer) build.
+1. Run a non-release build (Nightly or unbranded Beta/Release) version 59 (or newer) build.
 2. Navigate to `about:config` and set the pref `extensions.legacy.enabled` to `true`.
 3. Navigate to `about:debugging`, choose